 About St. Anthony Elementary School

-Virtual Open House on January 20th at 6:30 pm; for additional information please visit the school website.
+For additional information please visit the school website.

 St. Anthony Elementary School offers K4 to Grade 6.

 St. Anthony is early immersion school that is working towards becoming an International Baccalaureate World School.
 We are currently in the candidate phase with our authorization visit scheduled for April 2021!

 Currently home to over 310 students, St. Anthony offers our students a safe, peaceful atmosphere to make friends and excellent academic programming.
 A big part of what makes St. Anthony special is our community consisting of staff, students and parents.